romellem/get-all-links-in-eml-emails/README.md

 and parse its contents using [mailparser](https://www.npmjs.com/package/mailparser) to extract the HTML body from the actual email.
-Then we pass that HTML into [JSDOM](https://www.npmjs.com/package/jsdom) so we can easily `querySelectorAll` to het all `<a>` tags.
+Then we pass that HTML into [JSDOM](https://www.npmjs.com/package/jsdom) so we can easily `querySelectorAll` to get all `<a>` tags.
 Then, we simply write all of the href's of those links out to a file.